WHO WE ARE.

-Stswecem’c Xgat’tem (SXFN) is a First Nations community located in a semi-remote area on the east side of the Fraser River, approximately 85 kilometers southwest of Williams Lake.
+Stswecem’c Xgat’tem First Nation (SXFN) is a community located in a semi-remote area on the east side of the Fraser River, approximately 85 kilometers southwest of Williams Lake.

 We were once two distinct bands: Canoe Creek and Dog Creek.
 The population of our two communities suffered a dramatic decline in the late 19th century, largely due to a smallpox epidemic in 1863-1864.
 The population of Dog Creek was reduced from more than two hundred members in the 1850s to a mere 20 members by the late 1860s.